pengzhanbo/vite-plugin-mock-dev-server/README.md

    */
   method: ['GET', 'POST'],
   /**
+   * In practical scenarios,
+   * we usually only need certain mock interfaces to take effect,
-   * enable/disable the current mock request
+   * rather than enabling all mock interfaces.
+   * For interfaces that do not currently require mocking,
+   * they can be set to false.
    *
-   * we typically only need a few mock interfaces to work.
-   * set `false` to disable current mock
-   *
    * @default true
    */
   enable: true,
   /**
-   * response delay， unit：ms
+   * Set interface response delay, unit: ms.
    *
    * @default 0
    */